 Community Assistance Project

-The CAP is funded by a two-year $1 million dollar grant from the Texas Access to Justice Foundation to the Justice Center with support from the University of Texas Law School Foundation.
+The CAP was initially funded by a two-year $1 million dollar grant from the Texas Access to Justice Foundation (TAJF) to the Justice Center with support from the University of Texas Law School Foundation.
 The TAJF grant was renewed, with the Justice Center receiving $750,000 for an additional two years of work by the CAP through December 2020.
-The effort involves faculty, attorneys and students affiliated with Texas Law’s Environmental Clinic and Entrepreneurship and Community Development Clinic.
-Texas Law faculty working on the CAP include Kelly Haragan and David Frederick with the Environmental Clinic, and Frances Martinez, Eliza Platts-Mills, and Heather Way with the Entrepreneurship and Community Development Clinic.
+The effort involves faculty, attorneys and students affiliated with the Environmental Clinic and the Entrepreneurship and Community Development Clinic.
+Texas Law faculty currently working on the CAP include Kelly Haragan and David Frederick with the Environmental Clinic, and Frances Martinez and Heather Way with the Entrepreneurship and Community Development Clinic.
 Lauren Loney ’17 and Jori Diakum ’17 are also working on the CAP as research fellows.